ragpi/ragpi-docs/docs/configuration.md

 ### Generating an API Key

-You can generate a secure API key using the following command:
+You can generate a secure API key using the following command in your terminal:

 ```bash
 openssl rand -hex 32